thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

                 Nsa[(s, a_child)] += 1
                 # Add to offline replay
                 push_replay(abs(delta), s, a_child)
-                Prioritized offline replay: a queue with priority |δ| is maintained;
+                Prioritized offline replay: a queue with priority |delta| is maintained;
                 After each online step and plan backups, candidates are added;
-                offline_replay runs the K with the largest prediction errors |δ|, propagating changes to ancestors along the known graph or through learned predecessors.
+                offline_replay runs the K with the largest prediction errors |delta|, propagating changes to ancestors along the known graph or through learned predecessors.
                 This is analogous to backpropagation in neural networks.